 - Drowning Lillian’s cat Cotton when Lillian and Eugenia get too obsessed with it.

 - Hides Eugenia’s wheelchair in a barn with a skunk, so that Lillian gets sprayed with the skunk and has to get all her hair chopped off.

 - Discovers Lillian walking out of the woods with Niles and goes and rats her out for being a total JEZEBEL to Papa.

 There is no “Daddy” in this book.
 It’s far from that.
 Jed Booth is your standard asshole dad who insists on being called Captain even though he never joined the military.
 White male privilege at its best.
 He runs The Meadows in a domineering manner, losing his temper whenever he sees fit.

 He also eats obnoxiously.
-And he always shouts “God’s teeth!” when he’s frustrated, which is a phrase I’ve never heard before.
+(I searched high and low for a GIF of Woody Harrelson eating spaghetti from that scene in the first season of True Detective, but to no avail!)
+Jed always shouts “God’s teeth!” when he’s frustrated, which is a phrase I’ve never heard before.
 Is that a real thing?
 Like a real phrase people used to say?